 - 1.1.
 "Behavioral-control device" means any apparatus used to control a pet animal's behavior. - 1.2.
 "Building" means any structure that has a roof and walls especially a permanent structure.
 It can be any structure that is designed or intended for support, enclosure, shelter or protection of persons, animals or property having a permanent roof that is supported by columns or walls. - 1.3.
 "Cleaning" means mechanical removal of organic matter and waste through application of soap, detergent, or other cleaning agent followed by rinsing of all surfaces with clean water. - 1.4.
 "Commissioner" means the Colorado Commissioner of Agriculture or the Commissioner's designee. - 1.5.
 "Commingle" means combine animals from different owners in a common area or enclosure. - 1.6.
 "Common area" means play yards or areas where dogs are commingled for exercise or social interaction. - 1.7.
 "Crate" means an enclosure that, at a minimum, permits normal postural movement and allows the animal to stand, turn around, and lie down in a manner that is specific to the species held within the enclosure. - 1.8.
 "Department" means the Colorado Department of Agriculture. - 1.9.
-"Facility" means all buildings, yards, pens, and other areas, or any portion thereof, at a single location in which any animal is kept, handled, or transported for the purpose of adoption, breeding, boarding, grooming, handling, selling, sheltering, trading, or otherwise transferring animals. - 1.9.1.
-"Animal rescue" means any firm, person, or corporation that accepts pet animals for the purpose of finding permanent adoptive homes for these animals and does not maintain a central facility for keeping animals. - 1.9.2.
+"Direct supervision" means to be physically present with the pet animals being supervised. - 1.10.
+"Facility" means all buildings, yards, pens, and other areas, or any portion thereof, at a single location in which any animal is kept, handled, or transported for the purpose of adoption, breeding, boarding, grooming, handling, selling, sheltering, trading, or otherwise transferring animals. - 1.10.1.
+"Animal rescue" means any firm, person, or corporation that accepts pet animals for the purpose of finding permanent adoptive homes for these animals and does not maintain a central facility for keeping animals. - 1.10.2.
 "Animal sanctuary facility" means a sub-classification of "animal shelter," is any private facility that harbors pet animals, that is not used for impoundment purposes, and that is used exclusively for the purpose of caring for or housing pet animals indefinitely.